Projects for Team Collaboration

 Workflow Mode

-In last(optional) step, you will be asked to add collaborators if you want to add your team contributor and give them tyoe of access.
+In the last(optional) step, you will be asked to add collaborators if you want to add your team contributor and give them tyoe of access.
 Once done, click Create.

 collaborators